Case Studies Amazon

 Virginia’s Tech Talent Investment Program Delivers

-The Commonwealth already boasts the second-highest concentration of high-tech workers in the nation, with Northern Virginia serving as the hub.
+The Commonwealth already boasts the highest concentration of tech workers in the nation, with Northern Virginia serving as the hub.
 Tech talent represents one of Virginia’s greatest assets as well as its No. 1 opportunity for job growth, and the Commonwealth devised a plan to bridge the gap and build for the future: Virginia’s Tech Talent Investment Program (TTIP).

 Virginia committed $1.1 billion to more than double the annual number of graduates in computer science with bachelor’s and master’s degrees in computer science and related fields, ultimately resulting in more than 32,000 additional graduates in excess of current levels.
 This pipeline will benefit not only Amazon, but also represents a critical source of tech talent for hundreds of existing Virginia employers, such as Alarm.com, Appian, Capital One, CGI, and Northrop Grumman.

 Virginia Tech’s $1 billion, 1 million-square-foot graduate Innovation Campus focused on technology positions the university and its future partners near the nation’s capital, diverse industries, and leading tech companies, including Amazon.
-Construction on the Alexandria campus’s first academic building, a 300,000-square-foot, gem-shaped structure, is slated to begin this year and open in fall 2024.
-As of Spring 2021, 80 master’s students have begun virtual coursework, and the campus will enroll 750 master’s candidates and hundreds of doctoral students and postdoctoral fellows when complete.
+Construction on the Alexandria campus’s first academic building, a 300,000-square-foot, 11-story gem-shaped structure, began in September 2021 and the new facility is set to open in fall 2024.
+The campus will have a two-story drone testing cage, maker space, and cyber lab.
+Plans call for Virginia Tech to build two additional 150,000-square-foot buildings as the campus grows.
+The total number of current Innovation Campus graduate students is approximately 300, and the campus will enroll 750 students when complete.
+Research at the Innovation Campus will emphasize quantum information sciences, intelligent interfaces, artificial intelligence, and machine learning.

-George Mason University is also expanding to establish the Institute for Digital InnovAtion and a School of Computing on its Arlington campus, which will increase enrollment from 6,500 computing program students to 15,000 by 2024.
+George Mason University is also expanding to establish the Institute for Digital InnovAtion and a School of Computing in a 360,500-square-foot building on Mason’s Arlington campus with the goal to add 7,500 additional computer science and engineering graduates during the next two decades.
+George Mason is already the most prolific contributor of computer science degrees in Virginia.
+The new building is targeted to open in summer 2025.
 The University of Virginia is establishing a School of Data Science endowed by a $120-million private donation—the largest private gift in the institution’s 200-year history.
-The new school will integrate the university’s Data Science Institute, which was established in 2013 to conduct research and grant graduate degrees.
+The new school, which broke ground in October 2021, will integrate the university’s Data Science Institute, which was established in 2013 to conduct research and grant graduate degrees.
 These investments and partnerships in higher education will train the next generation of tech talent in Virginia, and represent a new model of economic development.

 Tracking HQ2 Progress

-In the two-plus years since Amazon announced that Arlington would be home to its highly sought-after HQ2, Northern Virginia’s innovation ecosystem has been supercharged.
+Three years after Amazon tapped Arlington as the home of its highly sought-after HQ2, Northern Virginia’s innovation ecosystem has been supercharged.
 HQ2’s campus is taking root in National Landing, comprising parts of Arlington County and the City of Alexandria, overlooking the U.S. Capitol and the Potomac River.
-The sprawling community includes Virginia Tech’s Innovation Campus, transportation infrastructure upgrades to prioritize pedestrian and bicycle traffic, significant retail and affordable housing investments, two 22-story towers currently under construction, and Metropolitan Park, a public open space including a dog park, art walk, and recreation areas.
+The sprawling community will include Virginia Tech’s future Innovation Campus, transportation infrastructure upgrades to prioritize pedestrian and bicycle traffic, significant retail and affordable housing investments, two 22-story towers, and Metropolitan Park, a public open space including a dog park, art walk, and recreation areas.